 When you arrive at St. Barnabas' on a Sunday morning, a greeter or an usher will welcome you.
 You will be given a service bulletin to guide you through the worship service, and you will be invited to choose a seat in the church.

 During worship, we use the Book of Common Prayer.
 The page numbers are marked in the service bulletin.
 At points during the service, the congregation may stand, sit, or kneel.
 If you are not familiar with what to do, simply follow the example of your neighbors in the pews.

 We sing hymns from several songbooks, including the Hymnal 1982, Wonder Love & Praise, and Lift Every Voice and Sing.
 The hymns are numbered, and they are listed in the service bulletin and on the Hymn Boards on the walls at the front of the church.

 About halfway through the service, the congregation will exchange the Peace, where we greet one another in the name of the Lord.
-After that the Rector will make some announcements, and invite anybody who is celebrating a birthday to come forward for prayers.
-Feel free to come forward if you too are having a birthday!
+After that the Rector will make announcements, and invite anyone who is celebrating a birthday to come forward for prayers.
+Feel free to come forward if you, too, are having a birthday!